 Make a planned gift and create a legacy that will support foster children for many years to come.

-There are many ways to participate in planned giving, including leaving a bequest to UMFS in your will, donating stock or securities, making a gift from your retirement plan or life insurance, or creating a charitable gift annuity or other specialized gifts.
+There are many ways to participate in planned giving, including leaving a bequest to UMFS in your will, donating stock or securities, making a gift from your retirement plan or life insurance, or other specialized gifts.
 Your gift is an investment in high-risk children and their families, helping them become self-sufficient, contributing members of their communities, now and into the future.
 Depending on the approach you choose, your gift may also be tax deductible.

 Will Or Living Trust Bequest